19th Century; raw silk fabric, ink colors, gold powder; h.7′, w. 66″

 A formal portrait like this was always painted by a specially trained court portrait painter, with every feature of the subject correctly sized.
 What is special about this one is that each couple’s face was directly painted on raw silk instead of, as often the case, on rice paper first and then imposed on facial space on the fabric so as not to make mistakes and ruin the whole portrait.
 The gold on the painting is actual gold powder, further showing this is an important portrait commissioned for an important couple.

 This ancient portrait shows frayed edges on the border fabric lining.
-Its huge size and wooden rods inserted into the upper and lower ends, make it likely the portrait was meant to be hung in a palace.
+Its huge size and wooden rods inserted into the upper and lower ends, makes it likely the portrait was meant to be hung in a palace.
 This portrait would be considered rare today because not many royal portraits survived The Chinese Cultural Revolution when any dynastic painted figures were destroyed.